Frequently Asked Questions About the Compliance Hotline

-The SOM Compliance Hotline is an external, toll-free, 24-hour / 7 day-a-week, telephone resource that allows you to report workplace concerns, including suspected illegal or unethical behavior; non-compliance with laws, regulations and policies; fraud, waste or abuse; patient information privacy issues; criminal offenses; or other concerns.
+The SOM Compliance Line is an external, toll-free, 24-hour / 7 day-a-week telephone resource that allows you to report workplace concerns, including suspected illegal or unethical behavior; non-compliance with laws, regulations and policies; fraud, waste or abuse; patient information privacy issues; criminal offenses; or other concerns.
 Callers may remain anonymous if they so choose.

 What types of concerns may I report to the SOM Compliance Hotline?

 You can report a wide variety of issues, including but not limited to:

 - Ethical Standards Violations

 - Medical Billing Irregularities

 - Billing for services not rendered or items not provided

 - Falsifying claim forms to receive overpayment for services provided